-The Western Pa. town of about 6,000 will be overrun with visitors to witness Punxsutawney Phil predict the rest of winter.
-If the groundhog sees his shadow, as he did in 2022, tradition says winter will stick around for six more weeks.
+The Western Pa. town of about 6,000 is home to the most famous groundhog, Punxsutawney Phil, and the most famous Groundhog Day celebration If Phil sees his shadow, as he did in 2023, tradition says winter will stick around for six more weeks.
 If he doesn’t, spring could be on its way earlier than expected.

 The German immigrants to Pennsylvania originally celebrated Candlemas, which commemorated the last of the 40 days of purification the Virgin Mary underwent after the birth of Jesus.
 In their native land, the celebration included a hedgehog predicting the weather.
 When they arrived in North America, they began relying on groundhogs for prognostication because hedgehogs are not native to this continent.